Messyginger0804/tias/README.md

 **Tias** is open-source, and its code is available in the associated GitHub repository.
 You are welcome to use, modify, or distribute the code as per the project's license.

 ## Contact
-If you have any questions, feedback, or would like to connect with me, you can reach out via [insert contact information].
+If you have any questions, feedback, or would like to connect with me, you can reach me on [LinkedIn](https://www.linkedin.com/in/jeremy-ashley-webdev/).

 Thank you for visiting **Tias**, and happy shopping!